 Digital Cultural Heritage – EGI integration

+Main purpose

 The purpose of this VT project is to establish a permanent bridge from EGI to digital cultural heritage resources in a manner that is both easy to use, extensible and furthermore exploits the full benefits of grid technology.

+Steps taken

 This project builds upon the prototyping work that has already been achieved within the INDICATE project and the international coordination that is being achieved through the DC-NET initiative.
 The INDICATE project has already delivered two pilot applications which are available through the e-Culture Science Gateway which enables access to resources hosted on EGI sites.
 There are two strands to this VT project: firstly to migrate the two INDICATE pilot applications to a more secure footing through the support of EGI partners and secondly to host the e-Culture Science Gateway in a more permanent environment after the end of the INDICATE project.

 Of the two existing INDICATE pilot applications, the first will benefit from the continued development of the cloud approach currently underway.
 EC2 is being used now but the intention is to either extend or migrate this to one or other of the EGI solutions being developed within the EGI Federated Cloud Taskforce.
 The second pilot involves access control and rights management to provide secure access to two e-collaborative repositories.
 Again full integration within EGI will benefit the wider e-culture community.

+Outcome

 The expected outputs of this project are: